Undertow (Tool album)

 Undertow is the debut studio album by the American rock band Tool, released on April 6, 1993, by Zoo Entertainment.
-Produced by the band and Sylvia Massy and recorded from October to December 1992 at Sound City Studios in Van Nuys and Grandmaster Recorders in Hollywood, the album includes some tracks omitted from the band's debut EP Opiate and is their only album to feature original bassist Paul D'Amour.
+Produced by the band and Sylvia Massy and recorded at Grand Master Studios in Hollywood, the album includes some tracks omitted from the band's debut EP Opiate and is their only album to feature original bassist Paul D'Amour.

 According to AllMusic, Undertow helped heavy metal remain prominent as a mainstream musical style, and allowed several later bands to break through to the mainstream.
 It was released at a time when grunge was at the height of its popularity, and pop punk was slowly beginning to gather mainstream attention.
 AllMusic saw the album's success in the "striking, haunting visuals that complemented the album's nihilistic yet wistful mood."

-As of 2021, Undertow has been certified triple platinum by the Recording Industry Association of America for selling over 3 million copies in the United States.
+As of 2021, Undertow has been certified triple platinum by the Recording Industry Association of America.

 Background

 Comedian Bill Hicks is noted as "inspiration" in the album's liner notes.
 Undertow is the only Tool album released while he was still alive.
 Hicks's presence would feature prominently on Tool's next album, Ænima.

 Chris Haskett, then with the Rollins Band, is credited in the liner notes with "sledge hammer", probably relating to the "three pianos and shotguns smashed with sledgehammers" on "Disgustipated".
 Adam Jones recalls a story in which the band purchased two second-hand pianos with the intention of blasting them with shotguns in the indoor parking lot of Grand Master Studio and putting the resulting sounds to tape.
 Apparently the woman running the studio was happy as long as they cleaned up the mess afterwards.
-Since the incident, Tool has been approached by other bands claiming to have seen the shotgun holes left by them in the carpark wall.
+Since the incident, Tool has been approached by other bands claiming to have seen the shotgun holes left by them in the parking lot wall.